Orte: Geography

-Orte is situated in the Tiber valley on a high tuff cliff, encircled to North and East from a handle of the Tevere river.
+Orte is situated in the Tiber Valley on a high tuff cliff, encircled to North and East from a handle of the Tevere river.
 It is an important road and rail hub.

 History

 The Etruscans inhabited the area from the 6th century BC and called it Hurta, as testified by the findings in a necropolis nearby, now preserved in the Vatican Museums.
 Two major battles between Etruscans and Romans (310 and 283 BC) were fought nearby on the shores of the Vadimone lake.
 The Romans were victorious both times.

 The Romans domination made it the municipality of Horta (also Hortanum).
-Under the rule of Augustus it received numerous public works.
+Under the rule of Augustus, it received numerous public works.
 Because of its strategic position, Orte was occupied in succession by the Ostrogoths, the Byzantines and the Lombards.
 During the late 9th to early 10th century, along with much of central Italy, Orte was also held or threatened by the Saracens.

-In the Middle Ages the city was never seat of a fief, becoming a free comune under a podestà (elected magistrature).
+In the Middle Ages, the city was never seat of a fief, becoming a free comune under a podestà (elected magistrature).
 Later it became part of the Papal States.

+George Dennis visited Orte in the 1840s.
+He describes it as picturesque, but having scarcely any visible Roman or Etruscan remnants.